-Direct: All MA students take the capstone course Hist / Polsc 815, in which they produce a piece of independent research.
-The two instructors in that course (one from history and one from political science) will each assess those student research projects for their demonstrated mastery of the four SLOs.
-In each of the four SLO categories, the two faculty members will rank each student's performance level at one of the following four levels:
+Direct: All Ph.D. students are required to complete a dissertation (a major piece of independent research) and submit to an oral defense of the dissertation.
+The four members of the student's supervisory committee (of whom at least one is from History and at least one from Political Science) will each assess the dissertation for demonstrated mastery of the five SLOs.
+In each of the five SLO categories, the four faculty members will rank each student's performance level at one of the following four levels: